Happy Birthday, Garfield

 Happy Birthday, Garfield is an hour-long television special dedicated to the tenth anniversary of the Garfield comic strip, hosted by its creator Jim Davis.
+The special was first broadcast in the United States May 17th, 1988 on CBS, and in the United Kingdom February 24, 1989 on ITV as part of Children's ITV.
 It uses both live-action and animation.

-The special was first broadcast May 17, 1988 on CBS and February 24, 1989 on CITV.
-When it comes to home video, it has only been released on VHS in the United Kingdom.